spicybung/DemonFF/README.md

 ### Usage

-1. Open Blender, make sure you have the DemonFF add-on enabled.
+1. Open Blender, make sure you have the DemonFF add-on enabled in Preferences.
 2. Import or create your own .DFF/.COL model.
 3. Import/export or modify 2DFX/2D Effects for your model.
 4. Use DemonFF tools to edit collision models, export, and import DFF files.